dkam/rakuten_product_api/README.md

 => "dkam"
 ```

-Your client should be threadsafe.
-Configuration values are local to your instance.z
+This client should be threadsafe.
+Configuration values are local to your instance.

 ## Development